QuantEcon/book-networks-public/code_book/ch_intro.md

 list(nx.strongly_connected_components(G))
 ```

-Like Networkx, the QuantEcon Python library 'quantecon' supplies a graph object that implements certain graph-theoretic algorithms.
+Like NetworkX, the QuantEcon Python library 'quantecon' supplies a graph object that implements certain graph-theoretic algorithms.
 The set of available algorithms is more limited but each one is faster, accelerated by just-in-time compilation.
 In the case of QuantEcon’s DiGraph object, an instance is created via the adjacency matrix.

 ```{code-cell}
 A = ((1, 0, 0),